 As per standard archival practices, I created a catalog of holdings, and properly labeled every report.
-For digitization of the archive, and long-term housing, I partnered with the Stanford Special Collections Library.
+I partnered with the Stanford Special Collections Library for digitization, and long-term housing of the archive.

-Several months after I delivered all 47 boxes of archival material to Stanford, they provided me with a single hard drive holding the entire collection.
-I can't help but wonder what the founders of IFTF would think, and the journey isn't over yet.
+Several months after I delivered all 47 boxes of archival material, Stanford provided me with a single hard drive holding the entire collection.

-Each of the digitized pages was analyzed with optical character recognition software, making the text searchable.
+Next I ran the reports through Optical Character Recognition to create searchable text documents.
 This goes a long way towards improving usability, but I still needed to create a high-level information architecture that would allow people to browse documents based on category.

-Instead of manually reading and key-wording each document, again I reached out for help – this time to an artificial intelligence.
-Thanks to Quid Inc. and their AI’s algorithms, we were able to reveal patterns in the archive, and create a set of keywords, which would inform the Topic Categories and Keyword tagging on the IFTF Archive website.
+Instead of manually reading and key-wording each document, I reached out for help again – this time to an artificial intelligence.
+Thanks to Quid Inc. and their AI’s algorithm, we were able to quickly identify patterns in the archive, and create a set of keywords.
+This data would inform the Topic Categories and Keyword tagging on the IFTF Archive website.

 With all of the digital content and an information architecture in place, it was time to develop the website.